What is Gust Launch?

 Gust Launch is the Software as a Service (SaaS) platform for founders that facilitates the legal, financial, accounting and back-office operations necessary to incorporate and operate a new, high-growth venture.

 Who should join Gust Launch?

-Gust Launch is designed to support the operations of for-profit startups in the United States that intend to grow rapidly, raise money, and eventually exit.
+Gust Launch is designed to support the operations of for-profit startups that intend to grow rapidly, raise money in the US, and eventually exit.
 All the documents and agreements Gust Launch creates are geared to the expectations of investors, rules set forth by the IRS, and Delaware corporate law.

 How do I issue stock?

 After incorporation and company formation, Gust Launch gives you the ability to issue Common Stock.
 With our guided workflows, we walk you through the process of granting stock.
 Answer a few questions about the number of shares you are granting and the vesting schedule and we’ll automatically generate the legal paperwork for you to sign electronically.
 Then we’ll send it to the stock grantee so that they can also review and sign.
 They’ll also receive an 83(b) election form so that they can take advantage of potentially favorable tax treatment if they so choose.

 How does Gust Launch introduce me to a law firm?

 Gust Launch, through our legal partners, has created an internal directory to enable customers to access our cultivated network of law partners.
 When a Gust Launch Accelerate customer lets us know that they would like to take advantage of the offering, the customer will receive a few randomly generated partner options, filtered based on objective factors like geography and industry.
 Further, Gust Launch does not charge our legal partners to be listed in the directory.

 What is accounting and why does my startup need it?